‘Ex On The Beach:’ Farrah Abraham Up For Elimination And Another Bikini-Clad Babe Washes Up

-In an unexpected twist on the most recent episode of MTV’s Ex On The Beach, the exes were given control of the elimination and had the power to kick one of the original singles out of the house.
+In an unexpected twist on the most recent episode of MTV’s Ex on the Beach, the exes were given control of the elimination and had the power to kick one of the original singles out of the house.
 At the end of the episode, Teen Mom Farrah Abraham and Big Brother alum Corey B. were both on the chopping block as they both had chips in their pineapples, according to a report from MTV.

 It’s no secret that Farrah has made several enemies since being in the house.
 During an argument with Nurys Mateo, Farrah ended up getting physical and kicking Nurys between the legs.
 In retaliation, Nurys destroyed a few posters in Farrah’s room.
 When Farrah noticed her things were destroyed, the Teen Mom star decided to get even by flushing Nurys’ shoes down the toilet, according to a report from Pop Culture.
 Between her feuds with the women in the house and the fact that she treats her co-stars “like her assistants” — as previously reported by the Inquisitr — it’s not surprising that Farrah was one of the singles at risk of being sent home.